andyljones/NeuralNetworkMicroarraySegmentation/readme.md

 from the project directory.
 Once the classifier is trained (a few hours), it can be used to segment the simulated images by calling `simulated_evaluation.score_simulated_images()`, which will process each image in turn and store the results in `temporary/scores/simulated_scores.hdf5`.
 This can take a day or more to finish.
 Once finished, calling `measure_all()` will use the scores from the `.hdf5` file to measure the expression ratio of each spot in each image.
 Finally, the functions `calculate_error_rate` and `calculate_discrepency_distance` in `simulated_evaluation` can be called on the expression ratios in order to calculate the results reported in the paper.

 **Interrupting training early**.
-In both cases, you can interrupt training the network early (after 40,000 iterations or so) if you don't mind losing a small amount of performance.
+In both cases, you can interrupt training the network early if you don't mind losing a small amount of performance.
 In that case, set the `MODEL_PATH` in `simulated_evaluation`/`experimental_evaluation` to point towards one of the snapshots that can be found in `temporary/models`.